Card collaged by Joseph Cornell

 The aesthetic composition of the letters is just as important as their textual and artistic content.
 In general, the pieces are strongly visual in their orientation, and even the more mundane-seeming letters and postcards feature stamps affixed with great care to achieve a deliberate effect, such as this envelope stamped along the left and upper margins with ten half-cent Benjamin Franklin stamps.

 Envelope from a letter by Joseph Cornell to Susanna De Maria Wilson dated February 17, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 The postmarked envelopes contain printed matter, such as greeting cards and clippings from magazines, which were often inserted in smaller envelopes, wrapped in tissue paper, stitched or clipped together, and collaged with stamps, seals, foil stickers, and small photographs.
 Cornell enclosed several small objects, including a bird call whistle, pressed grass, a plastic toy mirror, a piece of perforated metal, and rusty nails.